-On entry to reception for the last two years, high proportions of DA children have star the year below age related expectations in Maths.
+On entry to reception for the last two years, high proportions of DA children have started the year below age related expectations in Maths.
 On entry to reception in the last 2 years, between 75% and 86% of our disadvantaged children arrive below age related expectations.
 2019-20 - 86% entered below ARE in all areas.
-2020-21 - 75% entered below ARE in all areas.
+2020-21-75% entered below ARE in all areas.
 6 Attendance and Punctuality.
-Attendance data over the last few years for DA children has been 3% lower in comparison to non-DA pupils over the last 2 years with 25% of persistent absentees in 2020-21 were classed as Pupil Premium.
+Attendance data for DA children has been 3% lower in comparison to non-DA pupils over the last 2 years with 25% of persistent absentees in 2020-21 who were classed as Pupil Premium.
 Observations and assessment indicate absenteeism negatively impacts on disadvantaged pupil's progress.